sidtronics/sync-yt/README.md

 ### `sync_dir`
 - **Type**: `string`
 - **Description**: Specifies the local directory where YouTube playlist folders will be synced.
 This path can be relative to the user's home directory (using `~`) or an absolute path.
-- **Examples**: `~/Music , D:\YouTube`
+- **Examples**: `"~/Music" , "D:\YouTube"`

 ### `cookies_from_browser`
 - **Type**: `string`
 - **Description**: Specifies the browser from which cookies should be extracted.
 This is required for downloading private playlists that are accessible only when signed into a Google account.
-Supported browsers include `firefox`, `chrome`, `edge`, etc. You can choose to leave this option blank if not downloading private playlists.
+Supported browsers include `firefox`, `chrome`, `edge`, etc. You can choose to leave this option blank if you're not downloading private playlists.
-- **Examples**: `firefox, chrome, brave, edge, vivaldi`
+- **Examples**: `"firefox", "chrome", "brave", "edge", "vivaldi"`

 ### `playlists`
 - **Type**: `array`